Skip to main content

 People Movement Signals

-- job-changes — Detects when key decision-makers change companies.
-A new VP of Sales at a target account is one of the strongest triggers for outreach, as new leaders often bring new tools.
+• job-changes: Detects when key decision-makers change companies.
+A new VP of Sales at a target account is one of the strongest triggers for outreach, new leaders often bring new tools.
+(That said, the signal decays fast.
+Reaching out a week after the appointment announcement is very different from reaching out the same day.)

-- competitor-relationships — Identifies when prospects hire from or lose employees to your competitors.
+• competitor-relationships: Identifies when prospects hire from or lose employees to competing vendors.
 This reveals familiarity with your market and potential openness to alternatives.

 Social and Engagement Signals

-- influencer-engagement — Detects when industry influencers interact with a company’s content or mention them.
-This can indicate rising market presence.
+• influencer-engagement: Detects when industry influencers interact with a company’s content or mention them publicly.

-- company-page-engagement — Tracks changes in engagement on company pages (LinkedIn, for example).
-A sudden increase in followers or interactions signals market momentum.
+• company-page-engagement: Tracks changes in engagement on company pages.
+A sudden increase in followers or interactions can indicate market momentum.

-- company-followers — Monitors follower growth on company pages.
-Rapid follower increases often precede or accompany growth phases.
+• company-followers: Monitors follower growth on company pages.
+Rapid increases often precede or accompany growth phases.

 Market Opportunity Signals